 - Choose cardboard over plastic.
 Cardboard is one of the most recycled products.
 By opting for cardboard over plastic, studies show that you are more likely to recycle.

-- Bring your own container for leftovers and takeout.
-By bringing glass or Tupperware containers, you will prevent any need for pesky to-go packaging.
+- Use your own container for leftovers and takeout.
+By bringing glass or Tupperware containers with you, you will prevent any need for throwaway to-go packaging.

 - Say no to plastic straws and plastic lids.
 Simply drink from the cup, or purchase a glass or bamboo reusable straw.

-- Reuse Ziplock baggies and plastic wrap.
-By simply cleaning them with dish soap and hanging them out to dry, you will not only save money – but also save plastic.
+- Reuse ziplock baggies and plastic wrap.
+By cleaning them with dish soap and hanging them out to dry, you will not only save money, but also plastic.

 Action 3: Earth Angel